nayish/regex-workshop/README.md

 **Example:** `"[a-eA-E]"` will match any text that contains any of the letters between `a` and `e` uppercase or lowercase.
 So it would match `"A zoo"` (because of the `A`) but wouldn't match `"this zoo"` (since it has none of the letters between `a` and `e`).

-**Step 6 Challenge: Write a Regular Expression that only matches a word of length of at least 3 and at most 10 or a valid number of length 3 (valid numbers have no leading zeros)**
+**Step 6 Challenge: Write a Regular Expression that only matches a word (contains uppercase and lowercase letters onnly) of length of at least 3 and at most 10 or a valid number of length 3 (valid numbers have no leading zeros)**

 > In the `Solution` file write your answer in the `answer6` variable and run step 6 tests.